Who and What

 December, 2023

-- New Publication: Forest carnivores living on the edge with invasive predators from the Gloled by the ever persistent Erin Wampole.
+- New Publication: Forest carnivores living on the edge with invasive predators from the ever persistent Erin Wampole.
 Download.
 We found free-roaming dogs and cats interact with their surrounding environment (i.e., forest edge) to shape native carnivore species response differently than within interior forest.

 November, 2023